quavedev/meteor-packages/react-data/README.md

 import { EXPECTED_ERROR } from 'meteor/quave:react-data';

+#### `meteorCallPromisified`

+To avoid workarounds and non-standard way to call simple methods when you don't have a React component.

+It implements just a `Meteor.call` wrapped in a Promise to get result or error.

 #### `setGetAdditionalArgsFunction`

 In some cases is nice to inject some argument in all the method calls and subscribes, for example, providing the language from the client or timezone.